armin-fx/BandedScad/doc/operator.md

 ```OpenSCAD
 module rotate(a,v,backwards=false) { rotate_new(a,v,backwards) children(); }
 ```
+- `a` - angle parameter
-- `a` - angle to rotate in degree
+  - as number: angle to rotate in degrees around an axis, defined in vector `v`
+  - as list of 3 angles around a fixed axis `[X,Y,Z]`:
+    The rotation is applied in the following order: X then Y then Z.
+    Then the argument `v` is ignored.
 - `v` - vector where rotating around
 - `backwards`
-  - `false` - standard, normal forward rotate
+  - `false` - default, normal forward rotate
   - `true`  - rotate backwards, undo forward rotate

 #### `rotate_backwards (a, v)` [^][contents]